 Brown said he foresees demand continuing to grow over the next few years.
 "It is a growing business," he said.
 "Stores are always opening.
 There is always a need."

-***
+***vvvins>

 Truck driving requires a CDL issued by the Virginia Department of Motor Vehicles, which takes 160 hours of training to earn, including 40 hours in the classroom and 120 hours of hands-on training.